ralna/GALAHAD/doc/Julia/rst-dir/llst_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables, i.e., the number of rows and columns of :math:`S`. n must be positive.
+		- is a scalar variable of type Int32 that holds the number of variables, i.e., the number of rows and columns of :math:`S`. n must be positive.

 	*
 		- S_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid->` used for the matrix :math:`S`.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid->` used for the matrix :math:`S`.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense' or 'diagonal'; lower or upper case variants are allowed.

 	*
 		- S_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of :math:`S` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of :math:`S` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- S_row

-		- is a one-dimensional array of size S_ne and type int, that holds the row indices of the lower triangular part of :math:`S` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size S_ne and type Int32 that holds the row indices of the lower triangular part of :math:`S` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- S_col

-		- is a one-dimensional array of size S_ne and type int, that holds the column indices of the lower triangular part of :math:`S` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size S_ne and type Int32 that holds the column indices of the lower triangular part of :math:`S` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense, diagonal or (scaled) identity storage schemes are used, and in this case can be NULL.

 	*
 		- S_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the lower triangular part of :math:`S`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of :math:`S`, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; llst_reset_control
 .. _doxid-galahad__llst_8h_1a920e8696eea77dab3348a663a1127b41: